More adults believe climate change is immediate problem – statistics

 Broken down, in 2017, 82% of adults were satisfied with local health services, with 70% satisfied with schools and 69% happy with public transport, the statistics show.

-Scottish Green MSP Andy Wightman said: “The findings of this poll, showing the lowest level of satisfaction in three public services, must serve as a final warning to ministers to change their centralising mind set and desist in blocking council efforts to raise more revenue to protect local services.”
+Scottish Green MSP Andy Wightman said: “The findings of this poll, showing the lowest level of satisfaction in three public services, must serve as a final warning to ministers to change their centralising mindset and desist in blocking council efforts to raise more revenue to protect local services.”

 He also warned ministers to avoid “green window dressing” in attempts to tackle climate change.